-- See the Small Congregations Growth Resources List (for congregations with 150 or fewer members) or the Mid-size Congregations Growth Resources List (for congregations of over 150 to under 400 members) or the Recommended Reading for Large Congregations (for large congregations of 550+ members, or larger mid-size, with 400+ members).
+- See the Small Congregations Growth Resources List (for congregations with 150 or fewer members) or the Mid-size Congregations Growth Resources List (for congregations of over 150 to under 400 members).

 When people leave our churches it is not always apparent immediately.
 Some leave because they move away, some die, and some stop attending.
 The reasons people stop attending can be many.
 Some people have a change in life circumstances that causes them to stop attending, while others leave due to difficulties they have had at church.